-Bend your knees slightly for a shallow lunge.
-While you should feel your legs working, it is not necessary to touch your back knee to the ground.
+- Bend your knees slightly for a shallow lunge.
+While you should feel your legs working, touching your back knee to the ground is unnecessary.

 Taking the time to allow the muscles of your body to prepare for exercise can mean the difference between feeling great or being unnecessarily injured.